 In 2019, Bolster detected 4.2 million phishing and scam/counterfeit pages.
 In 2020, that number increased by 66% to nearly 7 million pages with a daily average of 19,000 counterfeit pages detected.

-In 2021, the total number of phishing and counterfeit pages increased by 53% over 2020 levels, reaching more than 10.7 million.
-The average number of phishing and counterfeit pages detected per day also increased to over 29,000 indicating that the threat is not only growing, but also becoming more frequent.
+In 2021, the alarming total number of phishing and counterfeit pages increased by a staggering 53% over 2020 levels, reaching a daunting count of more than 10.7 million.
+The average number of insidious phishing and counterfeit pages detected per day also escalated significantly, surpassing an alarming figure of over 29,000.

-Here were some of the top trends we observed in 2021:
+Here were some of the top phishing trends we observed in 2021:

 - Phishing and scam attacks doubled for retail and social networking, more than tripled for e-commerce, and more than quadrupled for the SaaS, communications, gaming, and streaming industries.